LAST UPDATE: 1/2/24

 - Download a PDF map of Animal Kingdom.

-- When we last checked, Disney didn’t have current PDF versions of their printed guide maps for Walt Disney World Resort, Disney Springs and Typhoon Lagoon.
+- When we last checked, Disney didn’t have current PDF versions of their printed guide maps for Walt Disney World Resort or Disney Springs.
 You can view scrollable interactive maps on Disney’s web site via the links below:

 Don’t miss our huge list of things to do at Walt Disney World (and nearby) for FREE or very inexpensively.
 Nothing on the list requires park admission!